-Start of by breaking up the chocolate into smaller pieces – with the 500g you can use any mix of chocolate you want – I love a mix of plain and milk as it make the fudge a little less sweet but for Christmas we’re trying out a white chocolate fudge keep your fingers crossed that it works as well as this one does.
+Start off by breaking up the chocolate into smaller pieces – you can use any mix of chocolate you want – I love a mix of plain and milk as it makes the fudge a little less sweet but for Christmas, we like to make white chocolate fudge with cranberries in which is a little bit sweeter.

 Shop the Slow Cooker Fudge Recipe